tushdante/temporal-demo/README.md

 Failures may also be simulated by restricting network access and the workflow is able to successfully recover from this state.
 We also limit the total number of retries to 3 along with a strict timeout of 20 seconds to prevent backpressure on upstream services.

 ### Challenges
-1. Data quality and consistency is paramount to ensure we're computing the accuracy values correctly.
-In order to ensure this, when extracting the airline names from the dataset we normalize these (convert to lowercase and parse as a string from its original `List[str]` type)
-2. The AI model is subject to inconsistencies and in order to coerce the model the prompt must be specific in the return format required.
+1. The AI model is subject to inconsistencies and in order to coerce the model the prompt must be specific in the return format required.
 We also provide a list of unique airline names to ensure that the model only returns a normalized value for comparison.
-3. Debugging can often be complicated given the distributed nature of the worflow.
+1. Debugging can often be complicated given the distributed nature of the worflow.
 When using a single worker the workflow can be straightforward but with distributed workflows things like handling rate limits and timeouts appropriately.
-4. Size limits loading entire dataset with panads
+1. Size limits loading entire dataset with panads
-5. The worker nodes would sometimes retain the previous version of the application logic and would require a restart to force an update
+1. The worker nodes would sometimes retain the previous version of the application logic and would require a restart to fetch the latest version.

 ## Example Output